Kinesiology

 KINE 406 Governance and Communication in Sport3 Credits

-The laws and rules governing various sport organizations from interscholastic to professional sport as well as the major means of sport communication.
+Overview of the laws and rules governing various sport organizations, from interscholastic to professional sport, as well as the major means of sport communication.

 KINE 408 Methods of Teaching Physical Education in Secondary Schools3 Credits